mpuromaki/Amnis-Assortment-System/README.md

 for example, as standalone items on drawers.
 The lids also have angled feature which allows them to be easily lifted apart from boxes below.

-Sizes: Normal grid.
+- Sizes: Normal grid.
-Height: 47mm with combined box & lid.
+- Height: 47mm with combined box & lid.
-  - Boxes: 29mm.
+  (Boxes: 29mm.)
-  - Lids: 20mm.
+  (Lids: 20mm.)
-Naming example: 3x2z06-box.stl
+- Naming example: 3x2z06-box.stl
-  - 3 y-units long, 2 x-unit wide.
+3 y-units long, 2 x-units wide.
 Z06 series box.
-Naming example: 3x2z06-lid-drills-jobber-6to1by05.stl
+- Naming example: 3x2z06-lid-drills-jobber-6to1by05.stl
-  - 3 y-units long, 2 x-unit wide.
+3 y-units long, 2 x-units wide.
 Z06 series lid.
 Meant to fit "jobber" (standard) size drills from 6mm to 1mm with 0.5mm step.

 #### Acknowledgements